tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 full authority component of the URI, represented as `reg-name` according to {{Section 3.2.2 of !URI=RFC3986}}.
 Matches are performed against absolute domain names, independent of the client's configured DNS search suffixes.
 Clients MUST NOT apply local DNS suffix search rules when interpreting `domains` entries.
-A trailing dot (".") at the end of a domain name is not required; matches MUST succeed regardless of its presence or absence.
+A trailing dot (".") at the end of a domain name is not required; the matching logic is the same regardless of its presence or absence.

 The `subnets` array includes IPv4 and IPv6 address literals, as well as IPv4 and IPv6 address subnets written using CIDR notation.
 Subnet-based destination information can apply to cases where